 • CFDs on Commodity Futures: Yes

-My research revealed that IC Markets offers over 30 commodity-based assets for trading.
-Gold and silver can be traded against five different currencies, and there is an exciting range of soft commodities.
+One thing I really liked about IC Markets is its range of over 30 commodity-based assets for trading.
+It lets you trade Gold and silver against five different currencies, and there is an extensive range of soft commodities as well.
 Various CFDs on commodity-related ETFs, such as the iShares Gold Trust, are also available.
 Traders can access CFDs on both spot commodities and commodity futures.

-The MetaTrader 4, MetaTrader 5, and cTrader platforms provide advanced charting and sophisticated order types for commodity trading.
-In my hands-on tests using a Standard Account, I recorded highly competitive spreads of 3 pips in WTI crude oil and 10 pips in gold.
+IC Markets offers MetaTrader 4, MetaTrader 5, and cTrader platforms that provide advanced charting and sophisticated order types for commodity trading.
+In my hands-on tests using a Standard Account, I found highly competitive spreads of 3 pips in WTI crude oil and 10 pips in gold.

 Pros